Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 Securing non-human identities (NHIs) requires careful attention to each stage of their lifecycle.
 Let's explore how to manage NHIs effectively from creation to retirement.

 Identity provisioning is the initial stage, involving the automated creation of NHIs.
 This often happens through scripts or configuration management tools.
-Each NHI receives unique credentials, such as API keys, tokens, or certificates.
+Each NHI receives unique credentials, such as api keys, tokens, or certificates.
 Crucially, associate each NHI with metadata defining its purpose, permissions, and expiration date.
+This metadata is crucial for automated policy enforcement, auditing, and timely revocation of NHIs.

 Next, access authorization verifies NHI credentials when systems try to access resources.
 The system checks the credentials and ensures the NHI has permission for the requested action.
 Implementing granular access controls is vital to determine which actions each NHI can perform.
 Enforcing the principle of least privilege ensures NHIs only get the access they need.